Churches' Mobilisation for Poverty Reduction

 Simple Light Wheel Household survey with a sample of church and community members from each location.

-The HHS is designed to answer holistic indicators already identified for the process (2-3 from each of the nine aspects of wellbeing).
+The Household survey is designed to answer holistic indicators already identified for the process (2-3 from each of the nine aspects of wellbeing).
 These indicators will be tracked throughout the course of the process, alongside the reach indicators

 The baseline findings will be shared with the CCT group so that they own their own data, and can use it to help them to understand their situation and priorities better.